Learning how to overcome the struggles of decluttering your home might be easier than you think.

 This probably hits home with most of you.
 The truth is decluttering your home inch by inch takes time, so why not make what time you do have work for you?

-The time is there, you just have to realize that a 10 minute decluttering task everyday for 30 days add up to serious results.
+The time is there, you just have to realize that a 10-minute decluttering task every day for 30 days adds up to serious results.
 Patience is important and remember every small step you take daily, will add up fast!

 02 | I AM SO OVERWHELMED